Prima Tower Revolving Restaurant

 Prima Tower Revolving Restaurant was a Chinese restaurant in Singapore owned and managed by Prima Tower Pte Ltd.

 The restaurant opened in 1977, and was touted for being the "world’s only revolving restaurant nestled on a grain silo".
+This was however not true as on the top of the silo of Henninger brewery, the such called Henninger Turm, there were two revolving restaurants on the top.
 It served Beijing cuisine and offered views of Sentosa, Mount Faber and the Cable Car.

 History

 The restaurant was built on top of a grain silo.